 *Albertina Walker was born on this date in 1929.
 She was a Black gospel singer, songwriter, actress, and humanitarian.

 Albertina Walker was born in Chicago, Illinois, to Ruben and Camille Coleman Walker.
-Her mother was from Houston County, Georgia, and her father from Bibb County, Georgia.
-They moved to Chicago between 1917-1920 where they lived out their lives.
+Her mother was from Houston County, Georgia, and her father was from Bibb County, Georgia.
+They moved to Chicago between 1917-1920, where they lived out their lives.
 Young Albertina had four siblings born in Bibb County and four born in Chicago.

 On her 81st birthday, Walker was admitted to a local Chicago Hospital and placed on a ventilator.
 For some time, she had been battling emphysema.
 In early September, rumors of Walker’s death had spread so wildly that she posted a message on her Facebook page stating: "I'm still here no matter what you might have heard" At the time, she was in ICU dealing with respiratory problems–a condition she battled for years, and kept her on oxygen.
-On Tuesday, September 7, Walker had a tracheostomy which doctors deemed a success, and she checked out of a Chicago hospital in late September and was admitted to RML specialty hospital for follow up care.
+On Tuesday, September 7, Walker had a tracheostomy which doctors deemed a success, and she checked out of a Chicago hospital in late September.
+She was admitted to RML specialty hospital for follow-up care.
 She died on October 8, 2010.